Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 Have you got an example of the sign-up form?Toggle

 Yes.
 Click here to see an example form for signing up to be part of the Network.

 Is my profile seen by the public?Toggle

-As a member of the network, your profile will be visible to the public.
-However we want this website to be available and accessible to all creatives no matter what their needs.
+As a member of the Network, your profile will be visible to the public.
+However, we want this website to be available and accessible to all creatives no matter what their needs.
 If you have specific needs around your profile, please contact firstname.lastname@example.org

 Do I have to pay to be part of the Genesis Network?Toggle

-Any Young Vic opportunities or events offered through the Directors Program are free.
+Any Young Vic opportunities or events offered through the Creators Program are free.
 This includes tickets to see Young Vic shows, workshops, discussions etc. All Young Vic work opportunities through Jerwood Assistant Director, Boris Karloff Trainee Assistant Director, Genesis Future Directors Award are all paid.